For a more complete list, please see my PhD thesis.

 Heyne, M., & Derrick, D. (2014).
 Some initial findings regarding first language influence on playing brass instruments.
 In J. Hay, & E. Parnell (Eds.), Proceedings of the 15th Australasian International Conference on Speech Science and Technology (pp. 180-183).
 Christchurch, New Zealand: Australasian Speech Science and Technology Association (ASSTA).

-Heyne, M., & Derrick, D. (In Press).
-The influence of tongue position on trombone sound: A likely area of language influence, in Proceedings of the 18th International Congress of Phonetic Sciences.
+Heyne, M. & Derrick, D. (2015).
+The influence of tongue position on trombone sound: A likely area of language influence, in: Proceedings of the 18th International Congress of Phonetic Sciences (ICPhS), ed. by the Scottish Consortium for ICPhS 2015.
 Glasgow, Scotland.

 Hiigel, L. E. (1967).
 The relationship of syllables to pitch and tonguing in brass instrument playing (Unpublished doctoral dissertation).
 University of California at Los Angeles, Los Angeles, CA.